-Figure 10 shows the generator power sensitivities computed from Eq.
-(16) for the same scenario as in Section III.
-The bar graph shows how much a 1 pu increase of the load admittance under constant power factor (of 0.89) affects the active powers of generators.
+Figure 13 shows the generator power sensitivities computed from Eq.
+(16) for the same scenario as in Section 4.
+The bar graph shows how much a 1 pu increase of the load admittance under constant power factor affects the active powers of generators.
 It can be seen that increasing load power generally results in increasing generator active powers.
 However, in some rare cases, depending on the load power factor, the opposite effect can be observed.
-It can be also seen that, as for the load voltage sensitivities, there is a strong coupling between certain loads and certain generators.
+Moreover, it can be seen that there is a strong coupling between certain loads and certain generators, which was as well observed for the load voltage sensitivities.

-Figure 11 shows a detail of the bar graph of Fig. 10.
-It can be seen that the power injection of GEN-6 and GEN-7, which experience a large rotor angle excursion and were found to have high impact on the voltages at buses 21 and 23, are as well sensitive to the load power consumed at these buses.
+Figure 14 shows a detail of the bar graph of Fig. 13.
+It can be seen that the power injection of GEN-9, which experiences a large rotor angle excursion and was found to have high impact on the voltages at Buses 28 and 29, is as well sensitive to the load power consumed at these buses.

 All in all, the relations between, on the one hand, voltage magnitudes at load buses and rotor angles and, on the other hand, active power of generators and load consumptions yield a more complete picture of the system response observed.
-Namely, the fault causes GEN-6 and GEN-7 to have their rotor angles significantly increased.
-This, in turn, causes the voltage magnitudes at load buses 21 and 23 to drop significantly, with the consequence that the voltage-sensitive load power is reduced.
-Eventually, the reduction of the power consumed by these loads further reduces the active powers of both generators, which results in a lower deceleration and, hence, a larger rotor angle excursion.
+Namely, the fault causes GEN-9 to have its rotor angles significantly increased.
+This, in turn, causes the voltage magnitudes at load Buses 28 and 29 to drop significantly, with the consequence that the voltage-sensitive load power is reduced.
+Eventually, the reduction of the power consumed by these loads further reduces the active powers of the generator, which results in a lower deceleration and, hence, a larger rotor angle excursion.